carlos-molina/TECOmate/README.md

 ---

-## 4. Deploy collectPayment.sol contract in Rinkeby testnet
+## 4. Deploy the collectPayment.sol contract in the  Rinkeby testnet

 1. use remix ide to compile and deploy the collectPayment.sol smart contract
         - [remix.ethereum.org](http://remix.ethereum.org)